mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 Note that this does not implement a sliding buffer or direction detection.

-Eventually, I'd like to break my scroll wheel code out into an Arduino library that takes the two input pin numbers and a velocity as parameters to the constructor, and implements the scroll direction detection and sending the scroll event for you.
+Eventually, I'd like to break my scroll wheel code out into an Arduino library that takes the two input pin numbers and a velocity as parameters to the constructor, and implements the scroll direction detection.
+The library would send the scroll event for you based on the velocity you passed in.
 But that will have to come later.

 ### Future work